tcbegley/dash-rq-demo/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)][deploy-endpoint]

 Alternatively if you would like to set things up manually, follow the below steps.
-It's recommended you still have Python>=3.6, Redis and PostgreSQL installed locally so that you can test the deployment with `heroku local`.
+It's recommended you still have Python>=3.6 and Redis installed locally so that you can test the deployment with `heroku local`.
 You will also need to install the [Heroku CLI][heroku-cli].

 ### Test locally